preignition/program-user-guide/accessible-data/survey/share/access/README.md

     - **Viewer**: Read-only access to the survey and results.
     - **Translator**: Can only access the translation interface.

+## Advanced Settings

+For more granular control, check out the [Advanced Access Settings](./advanced.md).

 ## Contents

 This folder contains assets for the survey access section.